What is TC40 & SAFE Data?

 6. Timing makes TC40 and SAFE data an ineffective chargeback prevention tool.

-Ideally, a merchant would be notified when a transaction is reported as fraud.
-Then, the merchant could refund the transaction before the bank files a chargeback.
+Ideally, you would be notified when a transaction is reported as fraud.
+Then, you could refund the transaction before the bank files a chargeback.
 However, TC40 and SAFE data isn’t always reported before the chargeback happens.

 In fact, issuers can wait up to two months after the chargeback to submit SAFE data to Mastercard.
-By the time a merchant receives the fraud report and refunds the transaction, a chargeback has likely already been initiated — meaning the merchant would issue a double refund.
+By the time you receive the fraud report and refund the transaction, a chargeback has likely already been initiated — meaning you would issue a double refund.

-An alternative management strategy is to use prevention alerts.
-Like TC40 and SAFE data, prevention alerts notify merchants when transactions are disputed because of fraud.
+An alternative refund strategy is to use prevention alerts.
+Like TC40 and SAFE data, prevention alerts notify you when transactions are disputed because of fraud.
 However, unlike TC40 and SAFE data, prevention alerts are sent in real time.
 This makes prevention alerts a much more effective chargeback management tool than TC40 and SAFE reports.

 Want to Know More about TC40 and SAFE Data?